benefits of horse gram

 9. Aids Digestion

-10. Helps break down kidney stones
+10. May Help break down kidney stones

 How To Use Horse Gram?